blinken/pcb-checklist/schematic-checklist.md

 * [ ] Pullups on all open-drain outputs
 * [ ] TX/RX wired correctly for UART, SPI, MGT, etc
 * [ ] Enable pins: Active high/low polarity correct
+* [ ] EXTI and/or timer pins used for UI elements (buttons, rotary encoders)
+* [ ] STM32: special pin functions confirmed and allocated in Eclipse
+* [ ] STM32: check software pullups/pulldowns are available on pins that need it (I2C)

 ### Analog/RF

+* [ ] DC blocking cap before all amplifiers, and on all inputs/outputs
+* [ ] Amplifier bias inductors + filter inductors do not short power rail to ground
+* [ ] Gas discharge protection on all RF inputs/outputs
 * [ ] RC time constant for attenuators sane given ADC sampling frequency
 * [ ] Verify frequency response of RF components across entire operating range.
 Don't assume a "1-100 MHz" amplifier has the same gain across the whole range.